-Today, 19/07/2020, is Changing Places Awareness Day in the UK and the government has announced that Changing Places toilets toilets will be mandatory in big public buildings in England and that 37 motorway stations will have Changing Places toilets installed.
-These toilets enable people who are hoisted or who cannot use standard disabled toilets to be able to relieve themselves in dignity and comfort with enough space for the equipment they need and also the people needed to assist.
+Today, 19/07/2020 is Changing Places Awareness Day in the UK and the government has announced that Changing Places toilets will be mandatory in big public buildings in England and that 37 motorway stations will have Changing Places toilets installed.

-There’s a good reason for this.
-With the toilet in the middle of the floor there is plenty of room either side of the toilet for a CareGiver to be on each side of it, if someone is being hoisted two people can often be needed.
+With the toilet in the middle of the floor, there is plenty of room on either side of the toilet for a carer to be on each side of it.
+If someone is being hoisted two people can often be needed.
 This is also the reason there is plenty of space between all the equipment in the room.
-I’m not sure what the answer is to make Changing Places inclusive for all, my one idea is to make the grab bars on either side of the toilet longer.
-I could use the grab bars with assistance if the grab bar was long enough for me to put two hands on it while at a 90 degree angle to the toilet.
+I’m not sure what the answer is to make Changing Places inclusive for all.
+My one idea is to make the grab bars on either side of the toilet longer.
+With assistance, I could then use the grab bar.
 I’ve yet to see any longer grab bars that fold up though.
 If they exist please let me know.
-Also I would like to hear how accessible Changing Places toilets are for you and if you’ve found the shower in them useful?
+Also, I would like to your experiences of Changing Places toilets and if you’ve found the shower in them useful?

 Thank you to everyone who has voted in my poll so far, if you haven’t please consider voting now!
 It’s anonymous and will really help me make this blog inclusive.